-What could be better, this Garlic Day, than a potato gratin made with Irish wild garlic and real Irish cheese and cream?
+What could be better than a potato gratin made with Irish wild garlic and real Irish cheese and cream?

 I was down the garden today and the smell of my wild garlic plants wafted over and ticked me on the nose.
 "Mmm," I thought, "oven-baked creamy wild garlic and cheese potatoes."
 So I made them this evening and here's the recipe.